When the Circus Came Home for Winter

 By the 1970s, changing regulations, rising costs, and the decline of railroad circuses ended the age of shows wintering in small towns.
 The James M. Cole Circus continued in smaller form, but the long Penn Yan winters came to a close.

-Jimmy Cole died in 1977, leaving behind more than a circus.
+Jimmy Cole died on Dec.19,1992 in Sarasota, FL. leaving behind more than a circus.

 He left a rare chapter of local history — a time when spectacle and small-town life overlapped so completely they became the same story.